Differential evolution outside the box: Outside the box

-A high number of ISs potentially disrupts any search: depending on how such solutions are treated, the search might be e.g. misled with artificial function values (for penalty strategy) or misled with changing a direction of search (for mirror and COTN strategies) or slowed down (for saturation strategy)\footnote{Heuristically, toroidal strategy appears to be the most advantageous as it keeps the direction and does not slow down the search.
-However, clearly, it is not suitable for all types of problems.}.
-However, generating relatively low number of such solutions allows the algorithm to `learn' the boundaries.
+As discussed in the previous section, ISs almost inevitably get generated during the runs of heuristic optimisation methods.
+Generating \textit{excessive} number of such solutions is clearly undesirable as it wastes computational budget.
+Moreover, generating IS is an indication that algorithm's operators do not fully adapt to the optimisation problem.
+Furthermore, a high number of ISs potentially disrupts the search: depending on how such solutions are treated, the search might be e.g.~misled by artificial function values in the case of penalty-based strategies or by changing the direction of search, for mirror and COTN strategies, or slowed down, as in the case of saturation strategy.
+Heuristically, toroidal strategy appears to be the most advantageous as it keeps the direction of search and does not slow down the search.
+However, clearly, it is not suitable for all types of problems.

+At the same time, not generating \textit{any} infeasible solutions is `suspicious': is the algorithm exploring the areas close to the boundaries to a \textit{sufficient degree}?
+Generating a relatively \textit{low} number of such solutions potentially allows the algorithm to `learn' the boundaries.
 Preferably, this should happen without over-exploring this area.

-Trivially, a solution is infeasible if it has a coordinate in \textit{at least} one dimension that is outside its respective boundaries.
-Thus, the number of infeasible solutions is expected to grow exponentially with the dimensionality of the problem. \textit{What does this mean in practice?} Assuming\footnote{This is obviously a simplification of the real situation.} $n$ is the problem's dimensionality and $p\in[0,1]$ is the probability with which solutions become infeasible \textit{in exactly one dimension} (constant in time and across the domain), then, ignoring dependencies between the dimensions, $f(p,n)=1-(1-p)^n$ is then the probability that a solution is infeasible in at least one dimension.
-To help visualise this expression Fig.~\ref{fig:tabulation} shows intervals (the vertical axis) for which $f(p,n)$ stays below values shown in the horizontal axis.
+Another aspect that `comes into play' here is problem's dimensionality.
+Trivially, a solution is infeasible if it has a coordinate in \textit{at least} one dimension that is outside of its respective boundaries.
+Thus, the number of infeasible solutions is expected to grow exponentially with the dimensionality of the problem.

+Simplifying the real situation, let $n$ be the problem's dimensionality and $p\in[0,1]$ -- the probability with which solutions become infeasible \textit{in exactly one} dimension (constant in time and across the domain).
+Then, ignoring dependencies between the dimensions, $f(p,n)=1-(1-p)^n$ is the probability that a solution is infeasible in at least one dimension.
+To help visualise this expression Fig.~\ref{fig:tabulation} shows intervals (the vertical axis) for which $f(p,n)$ stays below the values shown in the horizontal axis.
 Clearly, only extremely low values of $p$ lead to relatively low values of $f(p,n)$ -- in dimensionality $500$, to have the probability of generating an IS below $0.01$, the probability of becoming infeasible in one dimension has to be below $0.0000201$.